Anti-pipeline group goes back to work against Keystone XL

 The Nebraska Public Service Commission issued an approval for Keystone XL to pass through the state in late November, removing the last big regulatory obstacle for the long-delayed project.
 But the commission's approval was not for the route TransCanada had singled out in its application, but for an alternative that shifts it closer to an existing pipeline right-of-way that affects scores of new landowners.

-Jane Kleeb, the head of Bold Nebraska which has been fighting the pipeline for years, said the group was beginning meetings with these new landowners to rally opposition to the line, starting Wednesday and continuing into next week.
+Jane Kleeb, the head of Bold Nebraska -- which has been fighting the pipeline for years -- held the first of a series of meetings with these new landowners on Wednesday.

 "We hope to begin the education process with landowners so they understand this is a lifetime easement for a one-time payment," she told Reuters.
 "We aim to engage at least 20 percent of the new landowners in the legal landowner group."